bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 mv junction_detection.nf junction_detection_pipeline
 ```

-Re-run the pipeline specifying the path to the `nf` file (relative or absolute)
+Re-run the pipeline specifying the path to the `junction_detection.nf` file
-to check it still works.
+(relative or absolute) to check it still works.

 ```
 nextflow run junction_detection_pipeline/junction_detection.nf